spencerlambert/WebDL/README.md

 http://webdl.domain.com/rest/account/id/1
 ```

 `rest` tells the url parser that you are accessing the RESTful interface.
-Technically the `rest` can be left out, as it's the default controller.
+Technically the `rest` can be left out, as it's the default controller, but if you plan on setting up other interfaces like SOAP, then it's likely best to call it with the `rest` in your projects.

 `account` specifies the record type you want returned.